stevegmag/webonwater-webonwater/DEPLOYMENT.md

 ```

 This script will:
-1. Build the Next.js application
+1. Build the Next.js application with static export (using `output: 'export'` in next.config.js)
-2. Export static files
+2. Create the `out` directory if it doesn't exist
 3. Add a `.nojekyll` file to prevent GitHub Pages from using Jekyll processing
+4. Copy all public assets to the `out` directory
-4. Commit the changes to the repository
+5. Commit the changes to the repository
-5. Push the `/out` directory to the `gh-pages` branch
+6. Push the `/out` directory to the `gh-pages` branch

 ## Vercel Deployment